MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgGroupTeamPrimaryChannel.md

 # Get-MgGroupTeamPrimaryChannel

 ## SYNOPSIS
-Get the default channel, **General**, of a team.
+Get the default channel, General, of a team.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupTeamPrimaryChannel](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaGroupTeamPrimaryChannel?view=graph-powershell-beta)

 ## SYNTAX